 Dark meat takes longer to cook.

-Boursin cheese is just a brand or type of Gournay cheese, which is the Normandy region of north western France.
+Boursin cheese is a brand or type of Gournay cheese, which is the Normandy region of north western France.
 It is a wonderful blend of a soft cheese, similar to cream cheese with herbs mixed in.
+Both types work well in this recipe.

-Pro Tip: If you cannot find Bourin cheese in your area, a simple substitute it for cream cheese, a little cream, butter and Italian seasonings.
+Pro Tip: If you cannot find Alouette cheese, use Bourin cheese.
+If you cannot find either of those in your area, a simple substitute it for cream cheese, a little cream, butter and Italian seasonings.

 Can Kale Be Used Instead of Spinach for Chicken Pesto Penne?